remix-run/react-router/docs/start/overview.md

 }
 ```

-You can also use `Link` or `useNavigate` to change the Search Params.
+You can also use `Link` or `useNavigate` to change the search params.

 ```jsx lines=[3,9,16]
 function App() {